saideepak-ui/Gender-bias-in-Lyrics/README.md

-# 🎶 Gender Bias in Lyrics
+# 🎶 Gender Bias in Lyrics / Sonic Strereotypes Analysis
 **A Data-Driven Analysis of Language, Sentiment & Storytelling in Popular Music**

 ---